- Blended first aid courses significantly reduce the classroom training time in half

 Any operating system (Windows, Mac OS X, Linux, Android (based on Linux), iOS) can be used.
 It is recommended to have a minimum of 2 MB RAM.
 High speed/Broadband internet access is recommended.
 All current web browser versions are compatible (Any version of Chrome, Firefox or Safari; Internet Explorer version 9 and higher)

 You will receive access shortly after you have completed the registration process.
 You will receive an email with your login information.
-If you did not receive access, check your “junk folder”, otherwise please wait until we register your information with the Canadian Red Cross.
+If you did not receive access, check your “junk folder”, otherwise please wait until we register your information with the Heart & Stroke Foundation.

-No, all the course material is accessed through the Red Cross Portal online.
+No, all the course material is accessed through the Heart & Stroke Portal online.
 We will send your login information after you have completed the registration process.

 Yes, you can stop and resume your training at anytime.
 The system will remember your progress automatically and you will be able to restart the module where you left off the next time you login.